Glucose-6-Phosphate Dehydrogenase (G6PD) Deficiency

 (See also Overview of Hemolytic Anemia.)

 G6PD deficiency, a defect in the hexose monophosphate shunt pathway, is the most common disorder of red blood cell (RBC) metabolism.
 The G6PD gene is located on the X chromosome and exhibits a high amount of variation (polymorphism), resulting in a range of G6PD activity from normal to severely deficient.
 Variants are classified I through V by the amount of activity of the G6PD enzyme.
 Because the gene is X-linked, males are more likely to present with clinically significant hemolysis, although females who are homozygous, or who are heterozygous with skewed X inactivation that results in a high proportion of affected X chromosomes (see Mosaicism) may also be affected.

 This defect occurs in about 10% of black males and in < 10% of black females in the US and in lower frequencies among people with ancestors from the Mediterranean basin (eg, Italians, Greeks, Arabs, Sephardic Jews) and people with ancestors from Asia.

-G6PD deficiency renders the RBC susceptible to oxidative stress, which shortens RBC survival.
-Hemolysis occurs following an oxidative challenge, commonly after fever, acute viral or bacterial infections, and diabetic acidosis.
+G6PD deficiency renders RBCs susceptible to oxidative stress, which shortens RBC survival.
+Hemolysis occurs following an oxidative challenge, commonly after fever, acute viral or bacterial infections, and diabetic ketoacidosis.
 Hemolysis is episodic and self-limited, although rare patients have chronic, ongoing hemolysis in the absence of oxidative challenge.